 As more and more people called me gringo over the following weeks I continued to be offended at the insinuation that I was there to overthrow the Brazilian government by force.
 I kept having the same conversation where I tried to convince Brazilians that they were being rude by calling me a gringo.
 And every time that I did this I was met with the same innocent sounding response of “In Brazil gringo and estrangeiro have the same meaning of foreigner.”

 Eventually I started to accept that there wasn’t some big conspiracy and that gringo really did just mean foreigner.
 My instinctual reaction upon hearing the word gringo went away until it became just another word.
-After a while I even started to feel silly that I had overreacted so badly to being called a gringo in those early days.
+After a while I even started to feel silly that I had overreacted so much to being called a gringo in those early days.

 How do You Define Yourself?